Please Note! BPN is now a 501(c)(3) non-profit and has moved to a new website: BerkeleyParentsNetwork.org

 If you are

-of a specific person, place or thing.
+of a specific person, place or thing instead of posting personal advice.

-meet these criteria:
+your response must meet these three criteria:

 This means that you may not recommend yourself when replying to an advice